Human Resources sample for Power BI: Take a tour

 Select different age groups and genders in the charts to explore the relationships between age, gender, region, and ethnicity group.

-Select Human Resource Sample from the top nav pane to return to the dashboard.
+Select Human Resources Sample from the black Power BI header bar to see detailed information about the dashboard.

 Compare currently active and former employees